needle-mirror/com.unity.localization/Documentation~/QuickStartGuideWithVariants.md

 The Localization system allows you to work directly with scene components and will record any changes made directly to a component for the currently active Locale.
 To do this you will need to first set up the project.
 Open the **Localization Scene Controls** window (menu: **Window > Asset Management > Localization Scene Controls**).
 Set the **Asset Table** field to the table collection that was just created.
 Any asset changes made now are recorded into the selected Asset Table.

-The Localization system allows you to work directly with scene components.
-It records any changes you make directly to a component for the currently active locale.
-To do this you will need to first set up the project.
-Open the **Localization Scene Controls** window (menu: **Window > Asset Management > Localization Scene Controls**).

 1. In the Asset Table field select your table collection.
 2. Any asset changes you make now are recorded into the selected Asset Table.